Why Not Formula?

 magnesium chloride, ferrous sulfate, zinc sulfate, copper sulfate, manganese sulfate, potassium iodide, soy lecithin, mono and diglycerides, inositol, choline bitartrate sodium ascorbate, alpha tocophyeryl acetate, naicinamide, calcum pantothenate, riboflavin, pyridoxine hydrochloride, thiamine mononitrate, folic acid, phylloquinone, biotin, vitamin D3, vitamin B12, taurine, L-carnitine… the list goes on

-How does Formula work?
 Formula attempts to dump an overload of calories and nutrients into a baby’s system in hopes that they will be able to filter through it all and extract what they need out of it.
-For this reason, formula fed babies need much more in volume than breast fed babies in order to get what they need.
-It is also a very rough process on baby’s tummy to treat it like a garbage disposal system, often overwhelming baby’s digestive system causing colic, diarrhea, upset tummies and bad bacterial growth in the gut.
+For this reason, formula fed babies need much more in volume than breast fed babies in order to get the nutrition required.
+It is also a very rough process on baby’s tummy to treat it like a garbage disposal system, often overwhelming baby’s digestive tract and causing colic, diarrhea, upset tummies and bad bacterial growth in the gut.

 Potentially Dangerous Ingredients: